-(a) can be expected to facilitate his/her return to his/her own job or other gainful occupation; and the entitlement to benefits under the LTD Plan will continue for the duration of the Approved Rehabilitation Plan as long as he/she continues to participate and cooperate in the Rehabilitation Plan.
+- (a) can be expected to facilitate his/her return to his/her own job or other gainful occupation; and - (b) is recommended by HBT or another rehabilitation service provider and approved as a Rehabilitation Plan, then, the entitlement to benefits under the LTD Plan will continue for the duration of the Approved Rehabilitation Plan as long as he/she continues to participate and cooperate in the Rehabilitation Plan.
 If the Plan involves a change in own occupation, the LTD benefit period will continue at least until the end of the first two (2) years of disability.
 In addition, the employee may be eligible for the Rehabilitation Benefit Incentive Provision.